Spherical representations of Lie supergroups: Preliminaries

 \begin{LMM} The categories of \emph{cs} supergroup pairs and \emph{cs} Lie supergroups are equivalent. \end{LMM}

 The point of view of supergroup pairs will be useful when considering actions of supergroups on possibly infinite-dimensional vector spaces.
-On the other hand, for the theory of Berezin integration, it will be indipensable to work on the level of supergroups.
+On the other hand, for the theory of Berezin integration, it will be much more convenient to work on the level of supergroups.